 Keep up to date on COVID-19 through credible sources, but limit how much news you take in.
 Too much media can impact your mental health.
 The government websites have clear, current directives on physical distancing, masks and other measures to keep yourself and others safe.
-Visit the Government of New Brunswick for details on staying home when sick, and getting tested if you're symptomatic.
-And check out this GNB webpage with information for individuals and families.
+Visit the Government of New Brunswick website for details on staying home when sick, and getting tested if you're symptomatic.
+Visit the Government of Canada website for federal information.